bhubetp/Quantium-data-analytics/README.md

-# Quantium Retail Analytics Virtual Internship – Data Analysis Portfolio
+# Quantium Retail Analytics Virtual Internship – Data Analysis (Python)

 This repository showcases my completed work for **Quantium's Retail Strategy & Analytics Virtual Experience** hosted on the Forage platform.
 The project focuses on analysing customer purchasing behaviour and assessing the impact of a chip category trial across selected stores.